 - Are focused on setting the best possible trainable and attainable standards.

-- Are based upon principles that embrace six core pillars: Clarity, Courage, Consistency, Confidence, Consensus and Capacity.
+- Embrace six core pillars: Clarity, Courage, Consistency, Confidence, Consensus and Capacity.

 The model presented here begins from a fundamental point.
 In America, all police policies must be built from a foundation of the United States Constitution, as well as all other requirements of the law binding on the respective agency.
 The overwhelming majority of our nation’s law enforcement agencies operate under the jurisdiction of one of America’s fifty states.
 For those agencies, their corresponding state constitution is also within its core foundational bedrock.
 The central importance of these constitutional commitments is reflected in the fact that each officer swears an oath of allegiance to them.
 On this point, the implementation of police policies must always allow an agency’s personnel to maintain unbroken fidelity to their sworn oaths, while following the guidance provided by their agency and its leaders.

-Third, each of the presented principles should also be understood as providing essential support to the others.
-A failure of a policy to meet any one of the principles weakens the policy overall and the potential impact of adherence to the other principles.
+Third, each of the six identified pillars within the third principle, should also be understood as providing essential support to the other pillars.
+A failure of a policy to meet any one of the pillars weakens the policy overall.
+Absent the strength provided by any one of the pillars has a likely negative impact on the agency’s ability to adhere to the others.
 Consistency is not possible without clarity.
 Capacity is reduced in the absence of confidence, and consensus suffers in the absence of courage.
 Fortunately, the positive impact of each of the principles helps to buttress the others.
 Courage in addressing the core issues necessitating a policy can build confidence in the subsequent approaches established under that policy.
 Clarity within a policy can foster the level of consistency in its implementation.
 The capacity of the agency to meet its obligations under a policy can enhance the level of confidence in that same policy.
-While each of the principles has merit on its own, the combination of the six principles is greater than the sum value of the principles individually.
+While each of the pillars has merit on its own, the combination of the six pillars is greater than the sum value of the pillars individually.

 Fourth, police policy development should never be a theoretical exercise.
 Policies that are altered or established simply to placate external audiences or “paper over” operational issues are ultimately harmful to the credibility of the agency, weaken the ability of the agency to meet its mission, and can place the agency’s personnel in severe jeopardy administratively, legally, and physically.
 Additionally, it is a core responsibility of police executives and public officials to ensure that our police officers are never confronted with circumstances in which adherence to a policy places them in opposition with community expectations relative to public safety, the law, or their sworn oaths.
 All such flawed policies are fundamentally failures of leadership.
 At their core, an agency’s policies must be realistic and facilitate the proper completion of the essential work of the profession.
 In short, police policies must be trainable, and they must establish procedures, standards, and expectations that are appropriately and reasonably attainable by the agency’s personnel.

-The structure of the six principles is intended to cover the full scope of the topic, but in a manner that facilitates both understanding and offers an ease of application.
-Each of the principles is defined and briefly described below.
+The structure of the identified principles and six pillars is intended to cover the full scope of the topic, but in a manner that facilitates both understanding and offers an ease of application.
+Each of the pillars is defined and briefly described below.

 Relative to understanding and perception, clarity is the presence of clearness or lucidity.
 Clarity eliminates ambiguity.
 In policing, doubt and uncertainty greatly increase the risk of errors, unintended outcomes, even tragedies.
 With clarity, a policy provides guidance that is direct, and the standards and expectations established through a clearly written policy are easily understood.
 The central function of any policy is to answer the core who, what, when, where, why and how questions related to an issue.
 Depending on the issue, the order of the questions may change and the level of emphasis on the specific questions may take on greater or lesser importance.
 Yet, relative to policy development, clarity in answering the core questions is always desired.